 - Use of Facebook

-Facebook is a critical part of nearly every organization or client's content and marketing strategy.
-We want to see how you make the best use of the platform to communicate, connect, and promote to your audience.
-We also want to hear how your Facebook page fits into your larger PR and marketing strategy.
+How did you make the best use of the platform to communicate, connect, and promote to your audience?
+How does your Facebook page fit into your PR and marketing strategy?
 Entries for this category need not focus on a specific campaign.

 - Use of Twitter

-Twitter is an amazing tool for PR pros and their clients or companies.
-Twitter can help you build a following for your client or organization, handle a crisis or even deliver news.
+How do you use Twitter to build a following for your client or organization, handle a crisis or deliver news?
 How do your tweets fit into your larger PR and marketing strategy?
-Entries for this category need not focus on a specific campaign.
+Entries for this category need not focus on a particular campaign.

 - Viral Campaign

-Did you create something that was so funny, memorable, or just simply perfect that it just begs to be shared?
-Whether you created a client video knowing it had potential to see seven digits’ worth of views, or created one hoping to get a few hundred bites, we want to see it.
+How did you create something that was so funny, memorable, or just simply perfect that it just begs to be shared?
+Did you create a client video knowing it had potential to see seven digits’ worth of views, or did you shoot one hoping to get a few hundred bites?
+Lay out your plan, campaign and results.

 - Website Launch

-Have you launched a new website for a client or your organization that has you bursting with pride?
+How did your new website for a client or your organization leave you bursting with pride?
 Send us the link and support your case for its blow-your-socks-off greatness.
 We'll be looking at design and presentation, content, of course, and simple, clear navigation.
-If this is a re-launch, please include documentation (numerous screen shots) of the previous site, and before-and-after results.
+If this is a re-launch, please include documentation (numerous screen shots) of the previous site, and show us before-and-after results side-by-side.

 - PR Campaign of the Year:

-This is the big one.
-Submit your most successful campaign of 2013.
-It is, of course, most probable that the winner will show command of an impressive number of PR tools, tactics and strategy.
+The big one.
+Submit your PR coup of 2014.
+It is, of course, probable that the winner will show command of an impressive number of PR tools, tactics and strategy.
 But if you have a specialized PR campaign notable for its almost unbelievable results, it’s worth your while to enter it here, too.
 Our judges will look at everything from your mission and goals, your strategy and tactics—and, again, results, results, results!